butroy/movie-autoencoder/README.md

 | num of hidden neurons  | 128    | Number of neurons in each layer|
 | l2_regularization | False | l2_regularization switch|

 The model chooses MSE as the loss function and Adam as the optimizer.
+To estimate performance, I use RMSE loss score.

 The training result is
 <p align="center">